 The removal of real objects in an XR application is also known as diminished reality (DR) which removes reality components from the viewer's perspective.
 Unwanted elements are recognized and replaced by other image elements, creating a plausible and consistent overall impression for the viewer.

 Diminished reality has the potential to address a challenge in AR where virtual objects cannot be placed due to real-world obstacles.
-The IKEA Kreativ app, Figure 4.1.10-1, is an example of diminished reality.
+The IKEA™ Kreativ app, Figure 4.1.10-1, is an example of diminished reality.